PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 be in the same resource group of the other automatically created resources of the cluster.
 For example, `MC_myResourceGroup_myAKSCluster_eastus`.

 Specify the assigned IP address as loadBalancerIP.
 Ensure that you have updated the securityGroupName in the cloud provider configuration file.
-For information about troubleshooting `CreatingLoadBalancerFailed` permission issues see, [Use a static IP address with the Azure Kubernetes Service (AKS) load balancer](https://docs.microsoft.com/en-us/azure/aks/static-ip) or [CreatingLoadBalancerFailed on AKS cluster with advanced networking](https://github.com/Azure/AKS/issues/357).
+For information about troubleshooting `CreatingLoadBalancerFailed` permission issues see, [Use a static IP address with the Azure PlaidCloud Service (AKS) load balancer](https://docs.microsoft.com/en-us/azure/aks/static-ip) or [CreatingLoadBalancerFailed on AKS cluster with advanced networking](https://github.com/Azure/AKS/issues/357).

 {{< /note >}}